Yannmm/stash/README.md

 ---
 ## What is Stashy?
-Stashy is an app on OSX that manages bookmarks in a centralized way, so to keep everything within easy reach.
+Stashy is an OSX app that manages bookmarks in a centralized way, so to keep everything within easy reach.

 ## Features
 - Save bookmarks for websites, local files, or VNC connections